JordanDanielWest/Exfiltration-of-Company-Data/README.md

 ## Summary

-John Doe downloaded a PowerShell script named 'exfiltratedata.ps1' from a remote GitHub repository and saved it to the 'C:\ProgramData\' directory.
+John Doe downloaded a PowerShell script named `exfiltratedata.ps1` from a remote GitHub repository and saved it to the `C:\ProgramData\` directory.
 He then executed the script with PowerShell, bypassing the default execution policy.
 As a result, the script simulated data exfiltration, demonstrating how an attacker might collect and transmit sensitive information.

 ---